malakeladl/Python_learning_basics/README.md

-# Python_learning_basics
+# Python Learning Basics

-This repository contains my beginner Python practice codes.
+This repository contains my beginner Python practice projects.

-I am learning:
+I created this repo while learning Python step by step.

+## What I practiced:
 - Variables and data types
-- String manipulation
+- Strings and string manipulation
-- Conditional statements
+- Conditional statements (if / else)
-- Basic programming concepts
+- Basic problem solving

-These are simple exercises as part of my learning journey.
+## Projects included:
+- Data types practice
+- String manipulation examples
+- Ticket booking system (using conditions)

+## About this repo:
+This is my learning journey in programming.
+I will keep updating it as I learn new topics.